zbm-dev/zfsbootmenu/testing/TPSReport.md

 - [ ] Pressing the left/right arrow keys moves to the next/previous screen shown
   in the header.
 Screens will not wrap around.

+- [ ] When booting a test VM with GTK output and efifb, the font will be resized to change the apparent resolution of the console.
+Successful font changes are logged via `zinfo()`.

 ## General Testing

 - [ ] If every encryption root specifies an `org.zfsbootmenu:keysource`